Ontario Trout Opener: 12 Tips For A Successful Trout Opener

 Have a game plan and be prepared for what the fish are doing.

-Some municipalities are wanting to prevent fishing off piers or in towns and some are now charging fees to fish because of the garbage on the river and in the parking lots.
+Some municipalities want to prevent fishing off piers or in towns, and some are now charging fees to fish because of the garbage on the river and in the parking lots.

-Every year we lose more and more fishing access spots both on public lands and on private lands because a-holes bring in their full coffee cups or their full beer cans and other garbage and then they can’t be bothered to take it with them.
+Every year, anglers lose more and more fishing access spots, both on public lands and on private lands, because a-holes who bring in their full coffee cups, full beer cans, and other garbage and then can’t be bothered to take it with them.

 Every landowner I’ve talked to over the last 36 years, and that’s a lot of landowners, all tell me that they don’t hate fishermen because many of them fish themselves, they just hate the garbage left in their backyards by the idiots.
 HAVE SOME RESPECT GUYS!